awsdocs/amazon-sns-developer-guide/doc_source/sns-supported-regions-countries.md

 1. <a name="sms-support-note-5"></a>Amazon SNS can send SMS traffic to Singapore using a Sender ID that has been registered on the Singapore SMS Sender ID Registry \(SSIR\), a registry created by the [Info\-communications Media Development Authority \(IMDA\)](https://www.imda.gov.sg/) of Singapore\.
 For more information on requirements to use a Singapore Sender ID, see [SMS requirements for Singapore](channels-sms-singapore-requirements.md)\.

    You can also send SMS traffic in Singapore using unregistered Sender IDs or alternative origination identity types such as Short Codes or Long Codes\.

+1. <a name="sms-support-note-6"></a>SMS messages without a dedicated short code are delivered on a best-effort basis in New Zealand.
+To improve likelihood of delivery please apply for a [short code from support](channels-sms-awssupport-short-code.md)\.